+What to do in Apostle Islands?
 Summer is the high season of course, with visitors coming from all around to take boat tours of the area and go camping on the islands.
 Spring and autumn are also beautiful times to visit, especially fall when the leaves are turning.
 The main gateway to the Apostle Islands is the charming town of Bayfield, WI. be sure to take a little time to enjoy this village and the friendly residents.
-See below for some of our favorite places to stay too.
+See below for where to stay in and nearby the Apostle Islands.

 For an easy way to see the Apostle Islands on a day trip you can take a tour boat ride with Apostle Islands Cruises.
 They’ll show you the many caves and lighthouses, and tell you all you want to know about the history of the area.
 Don’t forget your camera!

 You can also reach the islands by ferry from Bayfield.
-Many visitors head to Madeline Island (not part of the park) which is one of the largest and has lots of recreation opportunities like hiking, canoeing, fishing and bicycling.
+Many visitors head to Madeline Island (not part of the park) which is one of the largest of the Apostle Islands and has lots of recreation opportunities like hiking, canoeing, fishing and bicycling.
 This island has lodging as well as camping for overnight stays.

 Check out these websites for awesome places to camp all over the USA.

 Explore some of the other 21 islands for a more remote and quiet experience.
 You can reach these islands by ferry as well as with your own personal boat or charter boat.
-Stockton Island, Sand Island, Manitou Island, Oak Island and several other islands have established campsites.
-Check the Apostle Islands National Lakeshore website for camping and other recreational information.
+Stockton Island, Sand Island, Manitou Island, Oak Island and other islands have established campsites.
+You can camp on 19 of the 21 islands, see below for other lodging options.